syrchanan/civil_war_sim/README.md

-# Lanchester Modeling for Imperial Generals
+# Imperial Generals: Lanchester Combat Simulation

 Imperial Generals is a strategic war game where players command armies and engage in battles.
 This repository contains an implementation of the Lanchester equations to model combat scenarios within the game.